thetawavegame/thetawave-legacy/book/src/append_item_sprite.md

 # Append Sprite to Spritesheet

-Now that your item is designed and you have submitted feedback on your item issue, you can begin putting it in the game!
+Once your item is designed and you have have received feedback on your submitted item issue, you can begin putting it in the game!

 Refer to the [Contributing Guidelines](/book/src/contributing.md) section for details on how to fork, run, and edit the game on your machine.